Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Watchful waiting (also known as active surveillance or expectant management).
-The goal of watchful waiting is to monitor or check cancer that is growing very slowly and will not likely do any harm for a long time, if ever.
-Sometimes the treatments for prostate cancer can cause more harm than living with the disease.
-This may be a strategy for you as long as the cancer seems to be: (1) localized to the prostate, (2) not bothersome, and (3) not likely to shorten your life.
-Other treatments, such as surgery, radiation therapy, or hormone therapy, may be considered if at some point it becomes clear that the cancer is growing or if it begins to cause symptoms.
+The goal of active surveillance is to watch a cancer that is growing very slowly and will not likely do any harm for a long time, if ever.
+Active surveillance is done because the treatments for prostate cancer can cause more harm than living with the disease.
+This may be a strategy for you if your cancer is only in the prostate, does not cause symptoms, and is not likely to shorten your life.
+Active surveillance usually invovles PSA tests, rectal exams, and biopsies done on a regular schedule.
+If the cancer starts growing faster or begins to cause symptoms, treatment can be started.

-Cryotherapy.
-This treatment is also called cryosurgery.
-The goal of cryotherapy is to freeze the cancer cells before they have a chance to spread.
-The doctor freezes them by making a tiny incision and inserting a probe into the prostate that sends nitrogen to freeze the cancer cells.
-Most doctors still consider this experimental as a first treatment for prostate cancer.
+Cryotherapy or cryosurgery freezes and kills the cancer cells before they have a chance to spread.
+The healthcare provider makes a tiny incision (cut) and puts a thin metal, needle-like probe into the prostate so the tip is at the tumor.
+The probe sends liquid nitrogen into the tumor to freeze the cancer cells.
+This is not a common first treatment for prostate cancer.

 The goal of hormone treatment is to lower or block male hormones, such as testosterone, which can cause the cancer to grow.
 Hormone therapy may involve hormone shots done once a month or every few months.
 Another way is to have surgery to remove the testicles.
 (The testicles make most of a man's testosterone.)
 Hormone therapy is not a common treatment for early-stage cancer.
 It doesn't cure prostate cancer, but it slows its growth.
 Still, hormone therapy may be used along with radiation therapy in cases where: